trustwallet/blockatlas/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- Why do we need this feature?
 What problems may be addressed by introducing this feature?
-What benefits does the SDK stand to gain by including this feature?
 Are there any disadvantages of including this feature? -->

 ## Proposal